-2.3 Gifts and Hospitality
+2.4 Gifts and Hospitality

-- 2.3.1 You must, within 28 days of receipt, notify the Parish Clerk who will then notify the Monitoring Officer in writing of any gift, benefit or hospitality with a value in excess of £100 which you have accepted as a member from any person or body other than the authority. - 2.3.2 The Monitoring Officer will place your notification on a public register of gifts and hospitality. - 2.3.3 This duty to notify the Monitoring Officer does not apply where the gift, benefit or hospitality comes within any description approved by the authority for this purpose
+2.4.1 You must, within 28 days of receipt, notify the Monitoring Officer in writing of any gift offered, benefit or hospitality with a value in excess of £100 which you have accepted as a member from any person or body other than the Authority.

+- 2.4.2 The Monitoring Officer will place your notification on a public register of gifts and hospitality. - 2.4.3 This duty to notify the Monitoring Officer does not apply where the gift, benefit or hospitality comes within any description approved by the Authority for this purpose.